Back to Blog

 The benchmark scores matter, but the new multi-agent capabilities in Codex are what change day-to-day workflows for DevOps teams.

 The spawn_agents_on_csv feature is genuinely useful if you're managing infrastructure at scale.
-You can feed Codex a CSV of servers, environments, or deployment targets, and it'll fan out work across multiple sub-agents with progress tracking and ETA estimates.
+You can feed Codex a CSV of servers, environments, or deployment targets, and it'll fan work out across multiple sub-agents with progress tracking and ETA estimates.
 This turns what used to be a bash loop into something with proper orchestration and visibility.

 I've been using this for tasks like updating security patches across multiple servers or validating configurations across different environments.
 Instead of watching a script run sequentially or writing your own parallelization code, you get proper fan-out with status updates.